 Concepting is where we go to work.
 With all of our data now collected, we can make educated decisions on design in relation to how and where it will be used.

 There was a delicate balance that needed to be maintained.
 The logo needed the look and feel of their financial institution yet also convey the merits of the news delivered.
 Many versions of the logo were auditioned.
 The final version +Merge landed on combined the brand, the valued result of news to come via the upward trending bars and, of course, the term “network” not only represents the means of delivery over their literal network but invokes the notion that this entity has the ability to go up against the cable network you’re used to.

 The design phase is where things start to take shape.
 Storyboarded style frames and the surrounding environment become apparent.
 We flush out any issues of readability with different uses along with finalizing the tool kit and motion color palette.

-These designs could not include just a single element of focus such as a logo, it had to stand up studio shots, footage packages, events and their guests’ best effort to score high on Room Rater.
+The finished designs had to be functional yet stand out in studio shots, footage packages, events and their guests’ best effort to score high on Room Rater.
 Drawing on color, mood and feeling, +Merge was able to compliment the newly minted logo, graphical environment and an established tool kit of approved design elements that could be used in any current or future logo endeavor.

 Step4: MOTION DESIGN

 With the elements locked and tool kit approved, motion is created to finally breathe life into our creation.
 Cue the mad scientist chortle.

 With the TD Ameritrade Network logo and its surrounding environment approved, the look and feel of the network is established.
 Using these elements along with the created toolkit, and some lightning harnessed into our animation studio, motion can now be introduced and the network logo can be animated.
 As with anything custom made, the attention to detail on every frame is critical and gone over with a fine tooth comb.
 The approved animation will be used to add guidelines to motion uses for future motion projects and the element can be released into the world.